 The restaurant itself is small, old and noisy.
 It’s the kind of place where the clanks of old pottery, metal and the metallic clangs of heavy cutlery provide the ear piercing soundtrack of authentic Italian trattoria dining.
 The menus are messily scrawled in pen, in both English and Italian on pieces of A4 paper masquerading as menus – exactly how the restaurant likes it.
 The walls are covered in black and white and faded colour photography, celebrating the many Italian and international celebrities that have sat and eaten on the 20 or so seats inside.
 People love the food here.
 Rightly so too.
 It’s old fashioned, basic cuisine that’s lovingly prepared and perfect pairing for a charry, rustic glass of house Chianti.
 We eat light when we’re there.
 Just a dish each.
 Last time we chose a simple bowl of meaty pasta – cooked al dente as it should be – and the excellent butter chicken.

 Butter chicken is a simple dish.
-Two chicken breasts still encased in their thick flavoursome skin, served in a metal serving bowl, cooked in swathes of thick butter until everything is a tantalising golden brown in colour.
+Two chicken breasts still encased in their thick flavoursome skin, cooked in swathes of thick butter until everything is a tantalising golden brown in colour and then served hot and still in the pan.
 There’s a few cloves of garlic and a wedge of lemon to bring out the salty flavours.
 The flavours are rich and complex, the skin baked at a high heat, steaming the thick flesh within and finished with a generous touch of salt.
 It is not typical Tuscan cuisine by any means, but it is very good.
 Interestingly though this dish has led some reviewers to say things like this:

 This is Italy, save the fried butter chicken for a fast food joint.
 Tripadvisor reviewer extraordinaire

-Because Italian restaurants, in Italy, are supposed to only serve the dishes that tourists want, right?
-If a restaurant wants to do something different to almost every other single Trattoria in town, then damn them.
-Overcooked pasta, more mozzarella than you can shake a tourist at and pizza it is then.
+Because, of course, Italian restaurants, in Italy, are supposed to adhere only to the desires of tourists.
+If a restaurant wants to do something different to almost every single Trattoria in town, then damn them.
+Overcooked pasta, more mozzarella than you can shake a selfie stick at and pizza it is then.
 Because Pizza is just so Tuscan.
 Apparently unbeknownst to at least that reviewer, intense butter dishes like this one are quite popular in the north of Italy – not just KFC (because buttery is clearly a good way to describe the Colonels offerings) – who’d have thunk it?

 Herein lies a horribly clear problem to Florence’s dining scene, and perhaps Florence proper.
 It is dominated by outsiders.
 Tourists demanding what they know to be authentic.
 What has been romanticised to the extreme.
 There is no room for anything different in this Hollywood vision of ochre-shaded perfection.
 There’s very little room for experimentation.
 Florence has been at the whim of tourists for too long.
 Creatives in the city are only now starting to fight against it, and fight against it and those that perpetrate it they should.
 For Florence, as it stands today, is little more than a resort town for North Americans.
 It has been kept from modernity by the very thing that has kept it afloat and it dares not to bite the hand that feeds.
 The Disneyfication of this great city, is almost complete.